 Extensive “recipe” database is a result of this study.
 These are detailed food intake questionnaires that could be scored to estimate macro-/micro-nutrient intake quantities.
 The questions & responses are of high resolution.
 For example there are many (100s or possibly 1000s?) of “recipes” for tea that were collected from mothers.

-Blood collections include measures for immunity to different diseases; vaccine response; micronutrient assays and lead exposure
+Blood collections include measures for assessing immune responses to recommended childhood vaccines; micronutrient assays and lead levels.

-Urine L/M assay and urinary iodine
+Urine lactulose/mannitol (L/M) assay and urinary iodine

 Note that at months 6 & 15 urine was collected as a 5-hr sample (to support L/M testing), and at 24-months it was a spot sample at some sites since L/M assay was optional at that visit.
 Jessica mentioned this as an example of study procedure details that might not be obvious from the data that will be important to capture in the database.

-There is understandable sensitivity regarding MAL-ED cognitive data, which is therefore not expected to be hosted on EuPathDB anytime soon.
+There is understandable sensitivity regarding MAL-ED cognitive data, which is therefore not expected to be hosted on EuPathDB without further discussion.
 Prior to release on EuPathDB, a plan needs to be in place that covers how access takes place and how to insure that users know how to use the data appropriately.

 Interactions with data providers will be critical.